 Pack Your Carry-on Bag Well:

 It will be more expensive or difficult to buy seemingly common products at sea.
-They will be twice as much if you forget these, some often-forgotten, useful items include: feminine hygiene products, insect repellent, sunscreen, over-the-counter cold remedies, sunglasses.
+They will be twice as much if you forget these, some often-forgotten, useful items include feminine hygiene products, insect repellent, sunscreen, over-the-counter cold remedies, sunglasses.

 *It is also a good idea to bring a power strip since there are always a shortage of outlets in the stateroom!

 Are you wondering how many swimsuits should you bring?
-Or what should you wear on the elegant night?
+Or what should you wear on an elegant night?
 What do you need to remember on your adventure day at the port?
 All of those and more questions might come up while you are packing.
-On most ships you are expected to dress up for the formal nights.
+On most ships, you are expected to dress up for the formal nights.
 During the day, all ships are usually very casual.
 If you are still unsure or are afraid to forget anything, check my Cruise Clothing Guide!

 Check Your Documents

 If your cruise calls in a foreign port, you must have your passport, a passport card, or an “enhanced” driver’s license.
 Taking a passport (and renewing if needed) is always a good idea, even if you’re just cruising to Alaska.